-This next section consists of reports for rowing,boxing,horse racing,and cricket.
+This next section consists of reports for rowing, boxing, horse racing, and cricket.
 There are 33 pages in all.
 13 of theses contain are non- cricketing material 4 are Rowing 2 are Boxing and 7 are Horse Racing.
 Only the 20 pages in total of cricket will be transcribed with commentary if appropriate with one exception.
-Of interest also is that some of these reports are for schools cricket.
-Surely the original source and motivation for including Schools reports in later Wisdens.
-There is one important non-cricketing page deserving of comment on page 75 of the manuscript that relates to the Wisden first edition.
+The exception are the rowing pages.
+I make this exception because of the rowing match between Chambers and Green.
+This particular match holds importance for Australian rowing enthusiasts because one of the rowers Richard Green was Australia's first professional sculling champion.
+I feel for the lovers of rowing that these pages need to be transcribed containing as they do a "Wisden" style match report.
+I include these well written rowing reports because in and of themselves they are of interest not without interst to the casual reader.
+This report will appear at the end of this section.
+Of interest too is that some of these reports are for schools cricket.
+Surely these reports provided the original source and motivation for including Schools reports in later Wisdens.
+Finally there is one other important non-cricketing page deserving of comment on page 75 of the manuscript that relates to the Wisden first edition.

 LIST OF CHAMPIONS OF THE THAMES Page 75 see page Below